michaelbromley/ngx-pagination/readme.md

 compile the TypeScript and generate the definition files. `npm run test` will fire up Karma with the Webpack plugin to run the tests.

+## Dart Version

+For Dart users, there is a Dart port available here: https://github.com/laagland/ng2-dart-pagination.
+Note that this version was written and is maintained by a different author.

 ## License

 MIT